 Dyer works with Round Table’s broker network to identify the sites that have proven to work best for us.
-Primarily we seek out shopping centers anchored by big-box retail stores like Target, The Home Depot, Lowe’s and … We prefer endcap locations but Round Table also works with inline locations when necessary.
+Primarily, we seek out shopping centers anchored by big-box retail stores like Target, The Home Depot, and Lowe’s.
+We prefer endcap locations but Round Table also works with inline locations when necessary.
 There are some freestanding building sites, but those are less common.

 The other thing we’re looking for in a prime location is balance.
-We want to make sure the right location has abundant parking, visibility from the main thoroughfare and a good potential for lunch, dinner and dine-in traffic.
+We want to make sure the right location has abundant parking, visibility from the main thoroughfare, and a good potential for lunch, dinner, and dine-in traffic.

 Franchisees who are looking to operate within a market they’re familiar with tend to have very important insights.
 Sometimes they know more about the trade area than anyone, so it’s important to include them in the process.